 Drunk driving accidents tend to happen late at night or early in the morning when the intoxicated drivers are leaving establishments or parties.
 They can also happen after major sporting events where individuals consume larger quantities of alcohol.

 The biggest difference between a regular car accident and a drunk driver car accident is that the drunk driving accident is generally preventable.
 Unlike a situation where someone made a mistake and caused an accident, drunk driving accidents occur because a person drove knowing that he or she was not fit to drive and essentially created substantial danger.

-Recovery for an Omaha Crash
+Financial Recovery For an Intoxicated Driving Crash

 The typical damages sought by people injured in drunk driving accidents are the same those in other motor vehicle accidents.
 Recoverable damages include lost income, lost wages, medical bills, pain and suffering, loss of use of the body, and permanent injuries.